Workshop Instructors

 Prerequisites

 Please bring a laptop.
 In the second half of the workshop, we will use a Google Colab notebook (using your web browser) to complete R exercises.
-The following STaRT@Rice workshops could be helpful but are not required:

 Alex Pugh